CivicActions/accessibility/_posts/2021-05-10-automated-web-content-testing-how-we-use-open-source-tools-to-scale-inclusive-accessible-online-content.md

 }
 ```

-## The Execution
+## The execution

-Similar to our post [Automated accessibility testing post](/posts/automated-accessibility-testing-leveraging-github-actions-and-pa11y-ci-with-axe) we use [GitHub actions](https://github.com/CivicActions/accessibility/blob/main/.github/workflows/reviewdog.yml) to run our set up on pull requests.
+Similar to our post [automated accessibility testing](/posts/automated-accessibility-testing-leveraging-github-actions-and-pa11y-ci-with-axe) we use [GitHub actions](https://github.com/CivicActions/accessibility/blob/main/.github/workflows/reviewdog.yml) to run our set up on pull requests.
 The setup is also tuned to only check the changes for the text issues and not all files to encourage the author to focus on the changes they are submitting.

 Here are some examples of tool doing its thing: